Symbols of Office

 The Lieutenant Governor's Flag

-The Lieutenant Governor has a personal flag called the Vice-Regal Flag.
+The Lieutenant Governor has a personal flag called the Vice-Regal Flag; formally known as the Flag of the Office of the Lieutenant Governor.
 This flag is flown on vehicles and at Government House when the Lieutenant Governor is in residence and also on any building or Canadian vessel where the Lieutenant Governor is present.
-The flag consists of a Royal Union flag with the shield of the Nova Scotia arms in the centre circumscribed by 18 green maple leaves.
-The general format for the Lieutenant Governor's flag dates from 1869.
+The flag consists of a blue background displaying the Emblem of the Office of the Lieutenant Governor in the centre.
+The Vice-Regal Flag is the same pattern as that used by other Lieutenant Governors.
+The Nova Scotia Vice-Regal Flag was updated through Letters Patent on the advice of the Executive Council for the Province.
+It was inaugurated on Victoria Day, the official birthday of His Majesty King Charles III, 20 May 2024 following a brief ceremony in front of Government House.

 The Seal of the Lieutenant Governor